peihaowang/DRLCache/README.md

 The real-time data were collected via [Pintos](https://web.stanford.edu/class/cs140/projects/pintos/pintos_1.html) system.
 We inserted a piece of tracking code into the kernel and collect disk activities while running the systems in real-time.

+The entire dataset contains 159 disk activity records for 159 running program instances.
+Each record is saved as `.csv` file, where the first column with header `blocksector` suggests the access sequence to block sectors, the second column with header `read/write` records the access operation(read or write), and the last column with header `boot/exec` indicates whether this disk access is to load the running program.

-Now you can follow this [link](https://forms.gle/nvwiYurcadvAnUQV9) to download our *Pintos Disk Activity (PDA-159)* Dataset.
+Now you can follow this link and fill out our application form to download [*Pintos Disk Activity (PDA-159)* Dataset](https://forms.gle/nvwiYurcadvAnUQV9).

-**We prohibit any forms of redistribution, including but not limited to uploading to online storage, sharing this link, and copying to others.**
+**Before downloading this dataset, please read our License Agreement carefully, provided in the application form above.
+We prohibit any forms of redistribution, including but not limited to uploading to online storage, sharing download link, and copying to others.**

 ## Acknowledgment